 What age can my child start?

-Does my child have to start at the beginning of the Academic Year?
+Does my child have to start in September?

-Although the majority of children do join at the start of the academic year we do understand that a house move or other circumstances can mean that a family may not be in a position to join us until later on in the year.
+Although the majority of children do join at the start of the academic year we do understand that other circumstances can mean that children join at different times in the year, such as house moves, relocation, or a change of local school.
 Therefore, children are welcome to join us at any time during the year.

 What time does school start and finish?

-Although our class sizes vary, we have a maximum of 20 pupils in a class.
+Although our class sizes vary, we have around 20 pupils in a class, per year group.

 How much homework will my child have?